 Weatherization and Energy Efficient Building

 Building homes that are well protected from the weather should be a priority for any building professional.
 The majority of problems stem from improper procedures and workmanship, but often the problem is found in the design of a home.
-This course will explore factors that contribute to exterior shell failure, and identify practical solutions that will preserve the integrity of the building envelope.
+This four hour video course will explore factors that contribute to exterior shell failure, and identify practical solutions that will preserve the integrity of the building envelope.

 Even as technological innovation creates new construction possibilities, incorporating energy-efficiency into building projects can not only provide a better quality of life, but also protect the environment.
 A comprehensive approach to resource and energy efficiency is the best method to achieve a resource and energy efficient building.
 This course will help professionals identify important considerations and then apply those principles to a specific project.